-

 Simultaneous optimization instead of sequential planning

 APS Systems plan simultaneously rather than sequentially.
 They evaluate all orders, resources, and constraints at once to find the best possible solution – often using heuristic or AI-supported algorithms.
 The outcome is not just feasible plans, but optimized ones based on weighted target criteria.
-At GANTTPLAN, these include setup times, personnel costs, production costs, throughput times, capacity utilization, capital commitment, and delivery reliability.
+At GANTTPLAN, these include setup costs, personnel costs, production costs, throughput times, capacity utilization, capital commitment, and delivery reliability.

 Proactive rather than reactive production planning